Gaius-Augustus/pygustus/README.md

 :warning: PyPI currently contains version 0.7.0.
 We have version 0.8.0 that contains imported bugfixes.
 Build from source!

 ## Building Pygustus from source

+:warning: Pygustus currently only works with Augustus from git, not with Augustus from package managers or third parties.
+The crucial commit was performed on Feb 28 2023.

 As an alternative to installing Pygustus from PyPi, Pygustus can also be built from source as follows.
 After cloning the repository from GitHub,
 ~~~
 git clone git@github.com:Gaius-Augustus/pygustus.git